J T Scholarships And Grants

 Jennie Thomas AM has been helping to make dreams come true for students of the University of Newcastle (UoN) and Hunter Medical Research Institute (HMRI) since 2003.
 This website aims to celebrate all of the Jennie Thomas Family of Scholars, past and present.

-JT scholarships and grants currently fall into four categories:
+Currently, JT scholarships and grants are given in these categories:

-It is hoped that this web site will encourage other students with dreams and goals to apply for Scholarships and Grants through either the University of Newcastle Scholarships program or through HMRI, whichever is appropriate.
+It is hoped that this web site will encourage other students with dreams and goals to apply for Scholarships and Grants through either HMRI or the University of Newcastle, whichever is appropriate.

 Jennie also invites alumni of the UoN, Researchers at HMRI, members of the public and businesses to become donors and join her in the joy and satisfaction of providing much needed Scholarships and Grants through Hunter Medical Research Institute (HMRI) and /or through the University of Newcastle Foundation.